+(a) Teams shall consist of 20 named players, not more than 18 of whom shall take part in a match at any one time.

+Note - The 19th and 20th men are considered as having taken part in the game, although not having taken the field.

-- (a) Teams shall consist of 20 named players, not more than 18 of whom shall take part in a match at any one time. - (b) The 19th and 20th men shall be reserves, available for use at the discretion of the captain as substitute players at any time during the match, but no player shall return to the field after having once been replaced. - (c) The 19th or 20th man shall not enter the playing arena until the man he is to replace is outside the boundary line.
-However, when a player has been or appears to have been so seriously injured as to prevent his being removed immediately from the playing arena, he may be replaced by the 19th or 20th man at the request of his captain and with the permission of the Field Umpire.
-Such replaced player shall take no further part in the match. - (d) The field umpire shall at the request of either captain stop the match and call the players into line for the purpose of counting them.
-If a team is detected playing more than the number arranged for, or if a player returns to the field after having been replaced, all points scored by such team at that stage of the match shall be annulled. - (e) A team which commences play with fewer than eighteen men shall be allowed to complete its number at any stage of the match from the players named. - (f) Subject to the approval of the Executive of the Australian National Football Council, the Controlling Body in each State may reduce the number of players who shall take part in a match, such teams to consist of not less than 14 players.
+(b) The 19th and 20th men shall be reserves available for use at the discretion of the captain as substitute players at any time during the match, but no player shall return to the field after having once been replaced.

+(c) The 19th or 20th man shall not enter the playing arena until the man he is to replace is outside the boundary line.
+However, when a player has been or appears to have been so seriously injured as to prevent his being removed immediately from the playing arena, he may be replaced by the 19th or 20th man at the request of his captain and with permission 'of the Field Umpire.
+Such replaced player shall take no further part in the match.

+(d) The field umpire shall at the request of either captain stop the match and call the players into line for the purpose of counting them.
+If a team is detected playing more than the number arranged for, or if a player returns to the field after having beer, replace, all points scored by such team at that stage of the match shall be annulled.

+(e) A team which commences play with fewer than eighteen men shall be allowed to complete its number at any stage of the match, from the players named.

+(f) Subject to the approval of the Executive of the Australian National Football Council, the Controlling Body in each State may reduce the number of players who shall take part in a match, such teams to consist of not less than 14 players.
 A State Controlling Body may similarly grant this authority to its affiliated Leagues or Associations.